mseminatore/TeslaJS/README.md

 An installable module for 'npm' will be provided in the future.

 You can install from the github source.
 Either download and unzip the source or clone the repository.
-Then from the root level of the library directory
+Then from the root level of the library directory:

     npm install